simplydani99/simplydani99.github.io/index.md

 Danielle's research broadly focuses on the causes and consequences of respiratory and cardiometabolic disorders.
 She is particularly interested in pregnancy as a period of increased susceptibility to environmental chemical exposures influencing growth and cardiometabolic outcomes across the lifecourse.
 Specific areas of interest include:
-- Chemical environmental exposures o Persistent and nonpersistent chemical exposures found in everday personal care and consumer products o Exposure assessment methods and bias
+- Chemical environmental exposures
+   * Persistent and nonpersistent chemical exposures found in everday personal care and consumer products
+   * Exposure assessment methods and bias
-- Nutrition and physical activity o Fatty acids such as omega-3s found in seafood, oils, and nuts o Physical activity o Co-occurence and interactions with the environmental chemical exposures o Exposure assessment methods and bias
+- Nutrition and physical activity
+   * Fatty acids such as omega-3s found in seafood, oils, and nuts
+   * Co-occurence and interactions with the environmental chemical exposures
+   * Exposure assessment methods and bias
 - Developmental Origins of Health and Disease
-- Cardiometabolic health and asthma during pregnancy and childhood o Etiology and prognosis o Biomarkers and other indicators of these outcomes in infancy
+- Cardiometabolic health and asthma in children and gestational parent
+   * Etiology and prognosis
+   * Biomarkers and other indicators of these outcomes in infancy
-- Fetal and pediatric growth abd development o Growth and longitudinal modeling o Identifying heterogeneity in growth o Assessment and analysis of body composition and other more precise body measures (e.g., fat mass, liver size)
+- Fetal and pediatric growth abd development
+   * Growth and longitudinal modeling
+   * Identifying heterogeneity in growth
+   * Assessment and analysis of body composition and other more precise body measures (e.g., fat mass, liver size)
 - Environmental justice abd health disparities
 - Epidemiologic methods
-   o Mixtures modeling
+   * Mixtures modeling
-   o Causal inference
+   * Causal inference
-   o Mediation
-   o Bias
+   * Bias